Siva-surya-yadala-venkata/LaptopPricePredictor/README.md

-Here’s a concise and professional **GitHub repository description** for your project:

----

 # **Laptop Price Prediction Using Machine Learning and Deep Learning**

 This project predicts laptop prices using a combination of Machine Learning and Deep Learning models, including **Artificial Neural Networks (ANN)**, **K-Nearest Neighbors (KNN)**, **Random Forest**, and **Decision Trees**.
 The focus is on building a robust prediction system and comparing the performance of various models.